Hawick Conservation Area Regeneration Scheme

 How can I apply for a repair grant?

-Hawick CARS launched in October 2019 and applications for funding are being sought in a series of competitive rounds.
-Funding will be allocated against a set of eligibility criteria with each application scored against the Need for Repair, Impact within the Conservation Area, Quality of Repair, Habitable Status, and Project Deliverability.
+Hawick CARS launched in October 2019 and is a five-year programme, extended due to COVID-19 until 31 March 2025.
+Applications for funding are being sought in a series of competitive rounds.
+Funding will be allocated against a set of eligibility criteria with each application scored against:

 Further information and register interest